riccardochirra/BoCode.RedoDB/README.md

     }
 ```

 The advantage of this approach is that a single configuration setting (for DataPath) is enough.
-If you move to another directory the DataPath, all systems will automatically follow.
+If you move the DataPath to another directory, all systems will automatically follow.

-## Final notes
+## Please note further
-Be aware of this scalability issue: The RedoDBEngine locks to only one writer, while you can have many simultaneous readers.
+Be aware of this scalability issue: __RedoDBEngine__ locks to only one writer, while you can have many simultaneous readers.
 If different clients try to write simultaneously, the calls are queued.

+I have already used the strategy implemented by RedoDB in productive software with success.
+The biggest snapshots handled in my projects were 6GB big. __RedoDB is not yet tested in such scenarios.__

+RedoDB has been designed to provide a rapid way to get a fully functional data repository for the development environment so that Front-End developers can start using a fake of the Back-End system very soon in project development.

+## Package Dependencies
+Thanks to Jay Tuley for providing https://github.com/ekonbenefits/impromptu-interface which RedoDB depends on.

+RedoDB depens also on NewtonsoftJson.
+Thanks!